 The Four Phases of AI Transformation

 The difference between opportunity and disruption is having a vision for the change.
-To provide clarity for this I’ve developed a four-phase framework for leaders ready to move from using AI to a new kind of business.
+To provide clarity for this I’ve developed a four-phase framework for leaders ready to move from AI tinkering to AI transformation.

 Let’s get into it.